dannyswat/wikirego/CONTRIBUTING.md

-# Contributing to WikiGO
+# Contributing to wiki rego

-Thank you for your interest in contributing to WikiGO!
+Thank you for your interest in contributing to wiki rego!
 We welcome contributions from the community to help improve this lightweight, file-based wiki application.

 ## Table of Contents